Walking Singapore’s Intertidal Zone at Changi Beach Park

 Sea Anemones, Sea Pens, and Jellyfish

 Rather amazingly, sea pens (above), anemones, and jellyfish are related to each other (they’re all members of phylum cnidaria).
 Sean pens usually stick upright in the sand, but you might find them lying flat in the intertidal zone.
-And if you flip them over, you’ll likely find tiny porcelain crabs living within their polyp leaves:

 You might also encounter jellyfish as part of an intertidal walk, though finding a live one isn’t especially common.
 We were lucky to see this mangrove jellyfish, which had just been freed from a fisherman’s net: